 For a troop that does as many varied outdoor activities as we do, the new scout needs surprisingly little in the way of outdoor equipment.
 A backpack, a sleeping bag (we often have both for use for new scouts) and a list of equipment that can be found around the house is all a new scout needs.
 We provide a list of equipment for new scouts on our troop website.
 The troop provides tents, patrol cook kits, tarps, saws, etc. for scouts to use.

-Troop Four has a strong adult committee of approximately 10 active adult members led by Committee Chairman Ken Rosa.
-The troop committee has a wide range of skills, interests and experience, and includes 2 former scoutmasters, former and preesent cubmasters, former committee chairman, and Eagle Scouts who continue to aid the troop with their scouting expertise.
+Troop Four has a strong adult committee of approximately 10 active adult members led by Committee Chairman Mark Hobart.
+The troop committee has a wide range of skills, interests and experience, and includes 3 former scoutmasters, former and present cubmasters, former committee chairman, and Eagle Scouts who continue to aid the troop with their scouting expertise.

-The troop Scoutmaster is Ron Gorham.
-He is supported by five active assistant scoutmasters and several college age assistant scoutmasters.
-Ron has served as Scoutmaster since 2012, and also has served 3 previous years as a Troop 4 Assistant Scoutmaster.
-The Scoutmaster and assistant scoutmasters have decades of combined scouting and outdoor experience.
+The troop Scoutmaster is Brian Weber.
+He is supported by several active assistant scoutmasters and several college age assistant scoutmasters.
+Brian has served as Scoutmaster since 2014, and also has served 4 previous years as a Troop 4 Assistant Scoutmaster, and many years as Milford Pack 4 Den Leader and Cubmaster.
+The Troop 4 Scoutmaster and assistant scoutmasters have decades of combined scouting and outdoor experience.

 For any questions, please call Brian Weber at 508-473-3571 or email a email@example.com